 We have a different agenda to traditional development studies in the UK and wider afield.
 Our department focuses mainly on middle-income developing countries and the emerging economies, which are the most dynamic poles of development in the world economy.

-Our research seeks to explore critical perspectives on economic growth, modernisation and ‘progress’.
+Our research seeks to explore critical perspectives on economic growth, modernisation, and ‘progress’.
 We aim to do so by exploring context-specific economic, social and political change in these countries rather than applying prescriptive models of development.

-- inclusive development: the policies, politics and economics of ensuring the broad population share in the benefits of growth and wealth
+- Inclusive development: the policies, politics and economics of ensuring the broad population share in the benefits of growth and wealth

-- national development: the policies, politics and economics of promoting and sustaining economic development within a global context.
+- National development: the policies, politics and economics of promoting and sustaining economic development within a global context.

-Our research work has received financial support from the Economic and Social Research Council (ESRC), Arts and Humanities Research Council (AHRC), Medical Research Council (MRC), Department for International Development (DfID), Wellcome Trust, Leverhulme Trust, and British Academy, amongst others.nWe also have strong regional expertise and collaborations in China, India, Latin America and Southeast Asia.
+Our research work has received financial support from the Economic and Social Research Council (ESRC), Arts and Humanities Research Council (AHRC), Medical Research Council (MRC), Foreign, Commonwealth & Development Office (FCDO), Wellcome Trust, Leverhulme Trust, British Academy, various United Nations agencies, and other funders.